-Today, Two-Spirit activism and advocacy are growing movements within Indigenous communities, seeking to reclaim and celebrate traditional understandings of gender diversity while also addressing contemporary issues such as discrimination, violence, and health disparities faced by Two-Spirit individuals.
+Today, Two-Spirit excellence is exemplified by activism and advocacy as growing movements within Indigenous communities, seeking to reclaim and celebrate traditional understandings of gender diversity while also addressing contemporary issues such as discrimination, violence, and health disparities faced by Two-Spirit individuals.

 It's important to recognize that the history and experiences of Two-Spirit and gender-diverse Indigenous peoples are diverse and complex, and they cannot be reduced to a single narrative.
 However, the resilience and strength of Indigenous cultures continue to shape and influence the ongoing struggle for recognition and acceptance of gender diversity within Indigenous communities and beyond.
+In this way, Two-Sprit people are transmitting intergenerational love - shifting ancestral inheritance away from the trauma that is often highlighted in classrooms, and focusing on the gifts and traditions we can pass down from generation to generation.

-Here's a timeline highlighting some notable events, figures, and developments related to Two-Spirit and Indigenous gender-diverse peoples in North America since time immemorial to the present day:
+Here's a timeline highlighting some notable events, figures, and developments related to Two-Spirit and Indigenous genderdiverse peoples in North America since time immemorial to the present day: